What is the Chamber of Commerce?

 The Chamber of Commerce is a non-profit organization, independent of government.
 Its activities are carried out through the volunteer contributions and talents of the service, business, industrial, and professional individuals that comprise its membership.

-The Humboldt & District Chamber of Commerce (HDCC) has been doing work in Humboldt for 105 years.
+The Humboldt & District Chamber of Commerce (HDCC) has been doing work in Humboldt for over 110 years.
 Membership has grown significantly in the past few years with the Chamber reaching a milestone of 200 members in 2011.
-While once an organization that focussed on the City of Humboldt, we are now reaching out to the entire region and encompass businesses within a 50+km radius of Humboldt.
+While once an organization that focused on the City of Humboldt, we are now reaching out to the entire region to encompass businesses within a 50+km radius of Humboldt.

 Who is the Chamber of Commerce?